-There are a multitude of requirements management tools in the marketplace (e.g., IBM DNG, Siemens Polarion, Jama Software, Helix).
+There is a multitude of requirements management tools in the marketplace (e.g., IBM DNG, Siemens Polarion, JAMA Software, Helix).
 How does an organization make the important decision of which is best for its needs when the options are endless or when using Microsoft Word/Excel or Google Docs for requirements management can be considered?
 Is there even one tool that can meet all of the organization’s needs?
 This blog will describe why selecting a tool based on one specific departmental need, such as requirements management, might be impractical.

 To begin the search, here are five items that might be considered:

-- Cost of Tools
+Cost of Tools

-- How many engineers need the tools and in how many locations?
-Some license agreements are floating so utilization could be optimized if the tools are used across multiple time zones (e.g. India and USA).
+How many engineers need the tools and in how many locations?
+Some license agreements are floating.
+So, utilization could be optimized if the tools are used across multiple time zones (e.g., India and USA).

-- Refer to V diagram.
+Refer to V diagram.

 LHP's requirements management V diagram for the Application Lifecycle Management toolchain

 When researching tools for an organization, it is a common discovery that there is not one tool that meets all of the needs.
 The tools industry has not caught up with the complexity of the safety lifecycle.
 What is found in the marketplace are versions of Application Lifecycle Management (ALM) tools, but what is really needed is an LHP ecosystem-based Safety Lifecycle Management (SLM) toolchain.
 This SLM is based on guidelines for safety-critical development as defined in the 700+ pages of requirements, work products, and methods in standards such as ISO 26262 or the Safety of The Intended Functionality (SOTIF).

 What Is the Workflow for Functional Safety, ASPICE, and Other Safety-Critical Applications?